-Featuring a sweet, savory and tangy flavor, this Oven Roasted Butternut Squash with Chipotle and Lime makes a tasty side dish!
+Featuring a sweet, savory and tangy flavor, this Roasted Butternut Squash recipe is sure to quickly become a favorite side dish!

-I just love the combinations of flavors in this dish.
+I just love the combinations of flavors in this Oven Roasted Butternut Squash.
 The smokiness of the chipotle mixed with the sweetness of the butternut squash is just SO good!
 And the added sweet and tangy flavor of the chipotle lime dressing on top just takes it to the next level.
 Seriously, so good.

 This recipe is one that I’ve slightly adapted from America’s Test Kitchen The Best Mexican Recipes cookbook.
 They used a tiny bit of canned chipotles in adobo for their recipe, but I haven’t been able to find a brand whose ingredients I like.
 So, I chose to go with chipotle chili powder.
 I used a brand of chipotle chili powder called Madrecita that I used to be able to find at Sprouts.
 Not all Sprouts stores carry it though, and I’ve had a tough time finding their spices lately.
 I know that McCormick also sells one.

 Begin by slicing the ends off of the squash.
 Use a sharp vegetable peeler to peel away the outer skin, any white or light-colored flesh, and green lines.
 You want to get down to the bright orange flesh of the butternut squash.

 Cut the squash lengthwise down the middle and use a spoon to scrape out all of the seeds.
 Lay the squash cut side down on the cutting board and cut crosswise into 1/2-inch slices.